Ambient AI

 Early direction

-One early concept was a blended signal chat that surfaced help based on what the system knew.
-It was helpful for making the logic visible, but it still behaved too much like an assistant asking for attention.
+One early concept used a blended signal chat to surface help based on what the system understood about the user’s activity.
+It made the assistance visible, but it still asked the user to stop and engage with another interface.

 Early direction

-One early concept was a blended signal chat that surfaced help based on what the system knew.
-It was helpful for making the logic visible, but it still behaved too much like an assistant asking for attention.
+One early concept used a blended signal chat to surface help based on what the system understood about the user’s activity.
+It made the assistance visible, but it still asked the user to stop and engage with another interface.

 Focus Mode